fjfnaranjo/didactic-umbrella/README.md

 > test order in the section headers.

 ### Configuration and deployment part (point 3 in the code test)

-> NOTE: The 'fuzzy-chainsaw' repository will handle this part.

 The requested task fits very well into the serverless case.
 The API is simple, it has a straightforward business logic and the time restriction associated to any code test encourages an easy to deploy solution.